 Back-Up Plans & Emergency Contacts

-We always need to be prepared to take care of our animals, especially during emergencies such as blizzard, fire, flood, power failure, or other local dangers.
+We always need to be prepared to take care of our animals, especially during emergencies such as fire, earthquake, flood, power failure, or other local dangers.
 You also need to be prepared in case your pets have to be evacuated.

 In the event of the following:

-one of us (Briana or Ryan) and/or our representative will reach out to you AND your local emergency contact and arrange for them to take over care of your pets.
+a BatCo representative will reach out to you AND your local emergency contact and arrange for them to take over care of your pets.

-We strongly suggest that you set up the following contacts:
+I suggest that you set up the following contacts:

-Your emergency contact should ideally be a trusted and available family member, neighbor, or friend who has keys or other guaranteed entry to your home and the written authority to speak for you and act in your place and who will available on short notice while you’re away.
+Your emergency contact should ideally be a trusted and locally available family member, neighbor, or friend who has keys or other guaranteed entry to your home and the written authority to speak for you and act in your place and who will available on short notice while you’re away.

 Think hard about who your trusted critical emergency contact/s will be.